f3rhoodn/AGV_data_tools/README.md

 This process can be done similarly in Python.

 3) Convert raw depth data to Point cloud:
+In order to convert a pixel to 3D real world coordinate characteristic parameters of the sensor (matrix k) is required.
+Using this information the conversion is performed.
+This is done using Matlab function `pixel2pts3d`.
+Input for this function is Matrix k, image coordinate of the given pixel and its depth value.
+The output is 3D world coordinate.

 4) To visualize we can either use Python (pyPlot or Open3D recommended) or Matlab (pcshow)